p5f8/books/README.md

 # Books

-## The Clean Coder - stopped at page 56
+## The Clean Coder - stopped at page 90
-## Clean Code - stopped at page 48
+## Clean Code - stopped at page 84
+## Code Complete - stopped at page 46